 A Brief History

-On November 14th, the Orthodox Church celebrates Saint Theodora who once spanked a man after he talked trash about his own wife!
+On November 14th, the Eastern Orthodox Church celebrates Saint Theodora who once spanked a man after he talked trash about his own wife!

 One of history’s most influential and significant empresses is Theodora (c.
 500 A.D. – June 28, 548 A.D.).
 Her life is also among the more difficult imperial lives to get a clear picture of because to some she is revered as a saint, whereas to others she is remembered for having possibly worked in a brothel and being the daughter of a dancer and actress (not considered classy professions in those days).
 It is that memory of her past that concerns the incident to be related in today’s historical date.